Moonshine-IDE/MoonshineWebsite/docs/moonshine/build_moonshine_in_moonshine.md

 ![Moonshine SDK Installer](./img/moonshine-sdk-installer.png)

-You can download and install all supported SDKs using the Downaload Everything Now button.
+You can download and install all supported SDKs using the Download Everything Now button.
 Alternatively, you can pick and choose your SDKs using their respective download buttons.

-For building Moonshine IDE you'll need: Harman Air, Java 11, Ant and Git
+For building Moonshine IDE you'll need Harman Air, Java 11, Ant, and Git.

 ###### Step 3

 #### Clone repositories.

-Open git menu from the App Bar and click Manage Repositories.
+Open the Git menu from the App Bar and click Manage Repositories.

 ![Git menu](./img/git-menu.png)